p1ut0nium-git/Rough-Mobs-2/README.md

 # Rough-Mobs-Revamped
-This is a revamp/bug fixed version of Rough Mobs 2 for Minecraft 1.12.2, originally by Lellson.
+This is a revamp of Rough Mobs 2 for Minecraft 1.14.4, originally by Lellson.
 Thanks to Lellson for open sourcing the mod.

-Compiled against Forge version: 1.12.2-14.23.5.2847
+Compiled against Forge version: 1.14.4-28.1.0

-Bug Fixes:

-* Boss mobs now spawn with boss equipment as specified in config file.
+Planned Features

+Stages support (toggleable)
+Serene Seasons support - only spawn with equipment in specified season (toggleable) Player level affects equipment spawn chance (toggleable) Distance from spawn affects equipment spawn chance (toggleable) Only equip if underground (toggleable)

 Mod on CurseForge: https://www.curseforge.com/minecraft/mc-mods/rough-mobs-revamped